EladSapir/Jira_CLI_tool/README.md

 - **Base64 Encoding**: Credentials are securely stored in an encoded format to protect sensitive data.
 - **Improved CLI Design**: A user-friendly, color-coded interface for easy navigation.
 - **Input Validation**: Ensures user inputs are valid and meaningful.
+- **Additional Jira Features**: supports updating issue, listing all issues in project and deleting issue.

 ## Installation
 1. Clone the repository: